kaylynb/cccards/README.md

 ## Fonts
 CAH is rendered using `Helvetica Neue`, which is a commercial font that cannot be distributed by this project.
 Cards should also render fine with other sans-serif fonts, but if you want to have authentic looking cards, you will need to obtain `Helvetica Neue` and have it accessible to Chrome.

+If you want to know what font is being picked for rendering, you can output html, open it in Chrome, and check in the debug tools which font is being used.

 ## Card Data

 ### Blanks